vennelavarshini18/SuperDeployment/README.md

 **🎯 Goal:**
 A simple warm-up to ensure you can deploy a basic web project.

+**👊Process:**
+- Created a New Github Repo called MyPortFolio
+- Pushed all the changes made into the new repo.
+- Logged into vercel.com
+- Created a new project
+- Imported MyPortFolio Repo.
+- Deployed it successfully!!

 ---

 ### **🟡 Level 1: Multi-Site HTML/CSS/JS Deployment**